Jane Bennett, Alexandra Pope

 Richard Mackney is a journalist and broadcaster, and was a reporter on ITV's GMTV.
 He is now a freelance writer and producer.
 He and his wife Rosie Bray - a TV producer - started trying to conceive after five years of being together but, two and a half years and countless prenatal vitamins and ovulation kits later, there hadn't been even a phantom pregnancy.
 As difficult as it was to face, they knew something was wrong and they needed to get help.
 So began their adventure into IVF, via blood tests, sperm tests, injections and probes, becoming involuntary experts on embryology through failure, despair, persistence and success.
 They now have a daughter, Molly.Richard's Twitter is @themackney and Rosie's can be found at @rosiebray

-Julia Buckley is a journalist whose work has appeared in the likes of National Geographic Traveller, the Sunday Times and the Independent, where she is travel editor.
-She lives in Cornwall.
+Julia Buckley is a journalist from Cornwall whose work has appeared in the likes of National Geographic Traveller, CNN, the Independent and the Sunday Times, where she is assistant travel editor.

 Caroline Castle is the author of several picture book texts as well as twonovels for older children.
 She has also illustrated two picture books forPiccadilly Press.
 She lives in Camden, North London.